fpgmaas/map-nl/docs/usage.md

 )
 ```

+For more customization options, see the documentation of [`folium.Choropleth`](https://python-visualization.github.io/folium/latest/reference.html#folium.features.Choropleth).

 ## MapNL

-`ChoroplethMapNL` allows you to create a custom PC4 map of the Netherlands.
+`MapNL` allows you to create a custom PC4 map of the Netherlands.

 An example is shown below.